 Wrapping Up

-In conclusion, while Japanese imports hold appeal from a mechanical reliability perspective along with access to one-off models, purchasers must fully acknowledge certain drawbacks and risks involved versus choosing domestic alternatives.
+In conclusion, while imports hold appeal from a mechanical reliability perspective along with access to one-off models, purchasers must fully acknowledge certain drawbacks and risks involved versus choosing domestic alternatives.

 Higher upfront costs, difficulties sourcing qualified assistance further down the line, insurance complexities, potential future compliance issues, lessened resale values, and lack of factory protection plans necessitate realistically weighing benefits against downsides.